jumpingcontent/papertiger/README.md

 **Tasks needed to build:** We are planning to rent a VPS or similar server to host and install the MediaWiki.
 We'll run this on a Linux server.

-**Protocols being used:** We'll be using TCP/IP and HTTP/HTTPS as our first options and will likely add more as we discover them.
+**Protocols being used:** We'll be using TCP/IP and HTTP(port 80)/HTTPS(port 443) as our first options and will likely add more as we discover them.